 Two important deadlines for the club, although we will give more details a little later:

-We will participate in the international fair in Lyon next March with other clubs in the Lyon region to promote discipline in our population.
+We will participate in the Lyon international fair next March with the other clubs in the Lyon region to promote the discipline in our population pool.

-The organization of a 1000 P7 at 16 July 2017, the TCM5 Padl Open - Babolat.
-French tops players should come.
-The first weekend would be dedicated to all players, the second weekend, the seeded will come to try to win the tournament.
+The organization of a P1000 from July 7 to 16, 2017, the open padel TCM5 - Babolat.
+French top players should come.
+The first weekend would be devoted to all the players, the second weekend, the seeds will come to try to win the tournament.